spoonboy-io/dujour/README.md

 ```

 ### Installation
-Grab the tar.gz or zip archive for your OS from the [releases page here]((https://github.com/spoonboy-io/dujour/releases/latest).
+Grab the tar.gz or zip archive for your OS from the [releases page](https://github.com/spoonboy-io/dujour/releases/latest).

 Unpack it to the target host, and then start the server!